ibm-cloud-docs/log-analysis/overview.md

 IBM Log Analysis with LogDNA collects and aggregates logs in one centralized logging system.

-* Log data is hosted on the {{site.data.keyword.Bluemix_notm}}.
+* Log data is hosted on the {{site.data.keyword.cloud_notm}}.
 * Data is colocated in the region where the IBM Log Analysis with LogDNA instance is provisioned.
 For example, log data for an instance provisioned in US South is hosted in the US South region.

 The service plan that you choose for an IBM Log Analysis with LogDNA instance defines the number of days that data is stored and retained in LogDNA.
 For example, if you choose the *Free* plan, data is not stored at all.
 However, if you choose the 7 day plan, data is stored for 7 days and you have access to it through the LogDNA Web UI.

-When you delete an instance of IBM Log Analysis with LogDNA from the {{site.data.keyword.Bluemix_notm}}, all the data is deleted.
+When you delete an instance of IBM Log Analysis with LogDNA from the {{site.data.keyword.cloud_notm}}, all the data is deleted.